ambrop72/aprinter/README.md

 Optionally, heater-specific M-codes can be defined in the configuration editor.
 For example is M123 is configured for the heater `T1`, the command `M123 S<temperature>` is equivalent to `M104 T1 S<temperature>`.
 Note, `M104` itself may be configured as a heater-specific M-code.
 In this case `M104` may still be used to configure any heater, but if no heater is specified, it configures that particular heater.
 It is useful to configure `M140` as the heater-specific code for the bed, and `M104` for an only extruder.

-### Fans
+### Fans (or Spindles)

 Fans are identified in much the same way as heaters, with a letter and a number.
 For fans attached to extruders, the names T/T0/T1 are also recommended.

 A fan is turned on using `M106 <fan> S<speed_0_to_255>`.
 Turning off is achieved either by setting the speed to 0 or using `M107 <fan>`.

 Much like heater-specific M-codes, one can have fan-specific M-codes for setting the speed of or turning off a fan.
 If there is only one fan, it is useful to use `M106` and `M107` themselves as heater-specific M-codes for the fan.

+You can also use this feature for simple PWM-control of spindles or anything else; for spindles you may map the on- and off-commands to M3 and M5 respectively.

 ### Extruders